kapanos/kapanos/README.md

 - 👋 Hi, I’m @kapanos
-- 👀 I’m interested in VBA and SQL
+- 👀 I’m interested in Excel, VBA and SQL
 - 🌱 Wanting to learn Python
 - 💞️ Looking for Data Analyst Work
 - 📫 How to reach me: aviatrix2@comcast.net